 Neither I intend to condemn Jairus.
 The point is, although Jesus definitely appreciates humility and faith, he doesn’t let down those who seek his help whether they have faith or not.
 Jesus is so good, arrogance and unbelief cannot come between us and him.

-2. It shows we must take a leap of faith eventually
+2. We must take a leap of Faith Eventually

 Read Mark 5:35